k9w/instructions/containerOpenbsdChroot.md

 ### Fetch install sets for the chroot

-Only install sets that match your host.
+Only install set versions that match your host.
 If you run release on the host, use sets from that release in the chroot.
 If you run a snapshot on the host, you can safely have your chroot sets be a few weeks ahead or behind.

 I only used base, comp, and man, not game or any of the x sets.